kougianos/react-resort/README.md

 # React Beach resort
 **Complete beach resort website project.**
-The project uses React router for routing, React context API for state management, Contentful headless CMS for data management, and Netlify to host the application.
+The project uses React router for routing and React context API for state management.

+It is hosted online at https://kougianos.github.io/react-resort/ The URL leads to a 404 page but you can then navigate to home page or rooms from there and the app will work as expected.

 ### Instructions
 ```sh